eddyerburgh/notes/docs/computer-networking/internet/tcp.md

 {% cite rfc793 -l 14 computer-networks -l 557 %}

-The **Source Port** and **Destination Port** fields specify the TCP ports of the connection endpoints.
+The _Source Port_ and _Destination Port_ fields specify the TCP ports of the connection endpoints.
 A TCP port and an IP address identify a connection.

-The **Sequence Number** field is the sequence number of the first data octet in the segment, except when SYN is present.
+The _Sequence Number_ field is the sequence number of the first data octet in the segment, except when SYN is present.
 "If SYN is present the sequence number is the initial sequence number (ISN) and the first data octet is ISN+1" {% cite rfc793 -l 16 %}.

-If the ACK bit is set, the **Acknowledgement Number** field contains "the value of the next sequence number the sender of the segment is expecting to receive" {% cite rfc793 -l 16 %}.
+If the ACK bit is set, the _Acknowledgement Number_ field contains "the value of the next sequence number the sender of the segment is expecting to receive" {% cite rfc793 -l 16 %}.

-The **Data Offset** field is the number of 32-bit words in the header, used to calculate where the data begins.
+The _Data Offset_ field is the number of 32-bit words in the header, used to calculate where the data begins.

 The control bits:

-- CWR:
+- CWR: Congestion Window Reduced field.
-- ECE:
+- ECE: Used to echo back the congestion indication.
-- URG: Urgent Pointer field
+- URG: Urgent Pointer field.
-- ACK: Acknowledgment field
+- ACK: Acknowledgment field.
-- PSH: Push Function
+- PSH: Push Function.
-- RST: Reset the connection
+- RST: Reset the connection.
-- SYN: Synchronize sequence numbers
+- SYN: Synchronize sequence numbers.
-- FIN: No more data from sender
+- FIN: No more data from sender.

 {% cite rfc793 -l 16 %}

-The **Window** field is "the number of octets beginning with the one indicated in the acknowledgment field which the sender of this segment is willing to accept".
-The windowing mechanism will be explained in the [TCP Sliding Window section](#tcp-sliding-window).
+The _Window_ field is "the number of octets beginning with the one indicated in the acknowledgment field which the sender of this segment is willing to accept".
+The windowing mechanism is explained in the [TCP Sliding Window section](#tcp-sliding-window).

-**Checksum** contains a checksum that's used to improve reliability.
-The checksum algorithm adds the header, data, and a conceptual pseudoheader in one's complement (inverted bits), and take the one's complement of the sum (VERIFY).
+_Checksum_ contains a checksum that's used to improve reliability.

-The **Options** field can contain extra options that aren't covered by the header, for example the MSS (Maximum Segment Size) option.
+The _Options_ field can contain extra options that aren't covered by the header, for example the MSS (Maximum Segment Size) option.
 Another option is SACK (Selective ACKnowledgement), which is covered later in the notes {% cite computer-networks -l 559-60 %}.

 ## TCP Connection Establishment